niklasbrake/EEG_modelling/README.md

 This repository includes functions to generate all figures from the manuscript (EEG_modelling/manuscript_figures), as well as the original code used to simulate the model (EEG_modelling/simulations).

-## Detrending EEG spectra
-The file EEG_modelling/data_analysis/detrending.py contains the code used to fit Eq.
-1, 5, and 6 from the manuscript to EEG spectra.
-The upper and lower bounds for the various parameters were optimized for our data and may need to be adjusted.
-EEG_modelling/data_analysis/synDetrend.m is a wrapper to run this function from MATLAB.

 ## Executing code in this repository

 To reproduce the figures, data needs to be downloaded from https://doi.org/10.6084/m9.figshare.24777990.v2.
 Once this data is downloaded, line 16 of model/network_simulation_beluga.m needs to be updated, such that the variable resourceFolder points to the data folder.